 The SURES Program

-The 2020 Summer Undergraduate Research in Energy and Sustainability (SURES) program is a ten-week program.
-2020 SURES dates are TBD.
-Part-time project applications are accepted though all SURES awardees are expected to be on-campus and participating in their projects during the entire 10-week period.
+The 2021 Summer Undergraduate Research in Energy and Sustainability (SURES) program is a ten-week program beginning on June 1 and ending on August 6.nn Part-time project applications are accepted though all SURES awardees are expected to be on-campus and participating in their projects during the entire 10-week period.
 SURES awardees are expected to attend the 10-week SURES Lunch & Learn Seminar Series on Thursdays, noon-1pm.

 Case Western Reserve University is a multi-disciplinary research intensive university with administration, faculty, staff, and students actively involved in issues of energy and sustainability across a breadth of disciplines.
 In its strategic plan and beyond, the university has committed financial resources to energy and the environment through The Great Lakes Energy Institute and Fowler Center for Sustainable Value, among others.
 The SURES program provides support for undergraduates to participate with faculty in research and engages students, staff, faculty, and community members in discussion and debate of energy issues.
 Students who participate in the program are better prepared to enter industry and business and make an impact early in their careers.